 Tips on Caring for an Older Dog

 As a dog ages, just like humans, their needs change.
-If you live in a busy household, you might not have noticed your pet slow down a bit.
+If you live in a busy household, you might not have noticed that your pet has slowed down a bit.
 There are a few simple things that you can do to make your dog more comfortable as he or she ages.
-Little tweaks to the daily routine will make a lot of difference.
+Little tweaks to the daily routine will make a big difference.
 Taking these steps will hopefully cut down on trips to the vet and make sure your pet's later years are pleasant for everyone.

 Exercising an Older Dog

 A regular routine is just as important to old dogs as it is to young dogs, so a daily walk should take place as it always has.
 Even an older dog likes to get out and sniff the lampposts.
 As your pet ages, adjust the length of the walk so it is still enjoyable for them and doesn't leave them in any pain.
 The pace should be nice and slow and be prepared to stop and rest.
 Try to go at the same time of day each time so your dog knows what is coming.
 If they have to get in and out of your car, lift them so they don't jump and hurt themselves and try not to take them on long journeys if it isn't necessary.

 Walks Should Be Slow and Short

 If you buy ready-made dog food, most brands have a senior range on offer.
 These have vitamins and minerals added that specifically care for elderly animals, and they are usually lighter on calories and fat too.
 Dogs tend to sleep more and move around less as they age, so they need fewer calories.
 Putting on excess weight will hinder your dog's movements, so make sure overeating doesn't occur.